 Her clients have included Blue Rocket Productions, Sticky Pictures, Windmill Pictures, Fredbird Entertainment, Essential Media and Entertainment, Ruby Girl Productions, Unko, Last Frame Productions and ABC Kids, as well as numerous other producers.

 In her own work, Wendy is focussed on creating stories featuring female outsiders caught at extraordinary and challenging crossroads in their lives.
-Her projects currently in development include digital series Kara, Infected, a made-for-mobile thriller about a young woman who’s the sole survivor of a brutal and bloody accident (with Taylor Litton-Strain of Last Frame Productions), and her debut feature Afloat, a comedy romp about an introverted accountant who unwittingly inherits a stripper cruise boat business.
+Her projects currently in development include digital series Kara, Infected, a made-for-mobile thriller about a young woman who’s the sole survivor of a brutal and bloody accident (with Taylor Litton-Strain of Last Frame Productions), and her debut feature Sink or Strip, a comedy romp about an introverted accountant who unwittingly inherits a stripper cruise boat business.

 A total sucker for a good story, Wendy likes watching movies the old-fashioned way – with a choc top at the cinema.